owentechnologist/asciiArtServerWithCache/README.md

 ### It showcases Redis acting as a cache for a remote website that serves ascii art
 ## There are two areas you need to edit to get it to work as intended:
 ## line 10 (make sure you are using proper host and port)
-## line 139 (uncomment the code here to enable caching the individual ascii-art images)
+## line 139 (uncomment the code here when you are ready to enable caching the individual ascii-art images)

 ### the user will be presented with a busy printout of many ascii art choices
 ### each choice will look like this: